What's new Rotarians: get involved, volunteer, donate Our club's background

 What's new

-Member contributions double club foundation's gift for Hurricane Helene relief, totalling more than $10,000
+Member contributions double club foundation's gift for Hurricane Helene relief, totaling more than $12,000

 In 2018, in the aftermath of Hurricane Florence, which caused widespread flooding in and around Wilmington, Rotarians from all parts of the country sent aid here, some of it directly to this club.
 We remember that generosity in helping disaster victims elsewhere, such as to the Hawaiian island of Maui after wildfires there destroyed much of the city of Lahaina.